-The museum features five playscapes intended to spark imagination and playful inquiry.
-Build a fort in the Woods area, splash in Water, climb aboard the Voyager and take a journey with your imagination, build your own creations in Invention, or explore the processes of messy art in the Studio.
+The Museum features five playscapes intended to spark imagination and playful inquiry.
+Build a fort in the Woods area, splash in Water, climb aboard the Voyager and take a journey with your imagination, build creations in Invention, or explore the processes of messy art in Becka’s Studio.

-The playscapes are designed so that children of varying ages can play alongside one another throughout the space.
+The playscapes are designed so that children ages 8 and under can play alongside one another throughout the space.
 Adults are invited to join in on the fun and play, too, or just sit back and observe from a comfy window seat along the perimeter of the playscapes.

 An average visit to the museum is 90 minutes and adults are encouraged to let their children set the pace for exploration.
 After all, if your little one only visits one playscape on the first visit, you can always check out the rest of the museum on your next visit!

 At the Children’s Museum of Tacoma we believe play is the elemental component of children’s learning.
 Our playscapes engage young children ages birth to 8 and their adult caregivers in self-directed play through innovative design that celebrates imagination and encourages creativity.

 The museum’s playscapes and programs support children’s growth through play by addressing age-appropriate development, especially in the areas of creativity, social and emotional skills, cognitive and critical thinking skills, gross and fine motor development, and early literacy learning.

 Core early childhood experiences form the platform for play in the Museum’s five main areas: Woods, Water, Voyager, Invention, and Becka’s Studio.

 PLEASE NOTE: For the safety of all our visitors, only adults accompanied by a child will be allowed in the galleries.
 We do offer guided tours of the galleries for interested adults based on staffing availability.